ranvis/php-ext-cbor/README.md

 On encoding, potentially shared (i.e. there are variables holding the instance somewhere) PHP `stdClass` objects are tagged {shareable}.
 When such object is reused, {sharedref} tag is emitted.
 A reference to variable is dereferenced.

 If `'shareable'` is specified, values tagged as {shareable} which are decoded to non-object are wrapped into `Cbor\Shareable` object on decoding, and the instances are reused on {sharedref} tag.
-On encoding, an instance of `Cbor\Shareable` is tagged {shareable} regardless of the option value.
+On encoding, an instance of `Cbor\Shareable` is tagged {shareable} regardless of the option value, unless the flag `CBOR_CDE` is specified.
+In which case, the encoder throws an exception.

 `'shareable_only'` works similar to `'shareable'`.
 But CBOR maps tagged {shareable} are also wrapped into `Cbor\Shareable` instead of bare `object`.